oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

 In typical usage scenarios, a user provides a :capterm:`communicator` object as a first parameter of a free function to indicate that the algorithm can process data simultaneously.
-All internal inter-process communications at sync points required by the algorithm are hidden from the user.
+All internal inter-process communications at sync points are hidden from the user.

 .. _example_spmd_flow: